 A. Your child should stay in a forward-facing car seat with a harness for as long as possible, but once they exceed the height or weight limit or become too cramped width-wise, they should move on to a booster seat.

 A. Most states require by law that your child sit in a booster seat until the age of six or eight.
 However, many experts recommend your child keep using a booster until they reach at least 4’9”, whatever age they may be.
 In the majority of cars, a seat belt won't sit properly on a passenger shorter than 4’9”, and a seat belt that doesn't sit properly won't offer optimum protection in the event of a collision.

 A. For safety reasons, a booster seat should always go in the back of the car.
-In fact, in some states it's illegal for kids under a certain age to ride in a booster seat in the front of a vehicle.
+In fact, in some states, it's illegal for kids under a certain age to ride in a booster seat in the front seat of a vehicle.
 If it has a full three-point seat belt, the center rear seat is the safest spot in a car to position a booster seat.
-However, in many cars the center rear seat only has a lap belt.
+However, in many cars, the center rear seat only has a lap belt.
 In this case, position the booster seat either in the left or right rear seat.